troe27/termite-recombination-rate/README.md

 The raw data needed to recreate this are available under bioprojects [PRJNA1021607](insert_link_here) (assemblies) and [NNNNNNNNNNN](insert_link_here) (population sequencing)

-for questions about the manuscript or scripts presented here, dont hesitate to email mailto:firstname.lastname@imbim.uu.se
+for questions about the manuscript or scripts presented here, dont hesitate to email [firstname.lastname@imbim.uu.se](mailto:firstname.lastname@imbim.uu.se)

 ## Abstract